charlesap/gyre/README.md

 ```

+##Requirements

-Requirements: python and an MPI c compiler.
+python and an MPI c compiler.

 For python:
 ```